clairemoorecantwell/learnLexicalConstraints/readme.md

 **predictedProb:** The predicted probability of that candidate given the current constraint weights and the theory you're using (e.g. MaxEnt) As of 25 Mar, 2016, only MaxEnt is implemented.
 NOTE: This is calculated on the fly during learning.
 If you're learning via sampling, this value will be whatever it was calculated to be last time predictProbs() was called on the parent UR.

-**harmony:** The harmony of the candidate, calculates by calling calculateHarmony() from the parent UR
+**harmony:** The harmony of the candidate, calculated by calling calculateHarmony() from the parent UR

 `candidate` also has the following methods: